 John practices in all areas of criminal law and related proceedings.
 He has experience acting for a range of different bodies in criminal cases ranging from local authorities, government bodies, and also private prosecutors.
 John joined Chambers in January 2021 having previously practiced in London and the South East.

-John has been instructed in a range of Crown Court and Magistrates Court matters for the defence and prosecution.
-He has been instructed in cases involving vulnerable witnesses and issues relating to insanity and fitness to plea.
+John has a busy criminal practice and has been instructed in a broad range of cases for both the defence and prosecution.
+He has been involved in cases involving vulnerable witnesses and issues relating to insanity and fitness to plea.
 He has also acted on behalf of clients facing a range of violent, drug related or fraud charges either at trial or for sentencing.
 John has developed expertise in serious youth court cases, representing youths accused of rape, sexual assault, robbery and fraud.

-John also has experience of dealing with POCA proceedings included contested hearings.
+John also has experience of dealing with POCA proceedings included contested hearings and applications to vary historic orders.
 He has also dealt with other post-conviction matters including applications for football banning orders.

-John has a variety of experience in disclosure matters, he has conducted LLP reviews on behalf of the Police and has also been instructed as a disclosure junior in a large county lines case and was responsible for reviewing numerous phone downloads.
+John has a broad experience of disclosure matters, he has conducted LLP reviews on behalf of the Police and has also been instructed as a disclosure junior in a large county lines case.

 Alongside his Criminal practice, John has been instructed in a number of related regulatory matters.
 This has included a prosecution on behalf of the Forestry Commission, as well as extensive experience of breach of trademark offences.